NATIONAL DEEP DISH PIZZA DAY

 - The original pizza used only mozzarella cheese, mainly the highest quality buffalo mozzarella variant which was produced in the area surrounding Naples.

 - It was estimated that the annual production of pizza cheese in the United States in 1997 was 2 billion pounds.

 - The first United States pizza establishment opened in 1905 in New York’s Little Italy.

 - Pizza has become one of America’s favorite meals.

 Order (or make) your pizza a deep dish one.
-Then top it with whichever toppings you choose and enjoy it!
+Top it with any toppings you like, too!
 Use #DeepDishPizzaDay to post on social media.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!